The Hall China Company: History

-Glaze development

 Robert Hall died just a year after launching the company.
-One of his eight children, Robert Taggart Hall, took over the company and almost immediately began developments to introduce the single-fire process, which had first been used centuries earlier by Chinese potters during their Ming Dynasty (1368-1644).
+One of his eight children, Robert Taggart Hall, took over the company and almost immediately began developments to introduce the single-fire process, which had first been used centuries earlier by Chinese potters during their Ming Dynasty (1368–1644).
 His aim was to change from the two-firing manufacturing method; the first biscuit firing and then the glost firing.
 With the help of staff chemists and ceramic engineers, Hall experimented from 1904 until 1911, when a success was achieved.
 The new process fused together the white body, color and glaze when it was fired at a temperature of 2,400 degrees Fahrenheit.

 The new glazes allowed the creation of brilliant colors never before seen on American china: 47 colors developed for the new process, which allowed for rapid expansion of the company and its product selections at the onset of World War I. After tepid sales of its new housewares lines in the 1910s, the company tried designing and selling decorated teapots.
 The teapot business was so successful that the company decided to expand it from the original three designs to a plethora of new shapes and colors.
 In the 1940s the teapot business began to dwindle.
 By the 1960s, probably due to the increased preference for coffee by the public, teapot sales had fallen to insignificance.